Tychobra/polished/README.md

 [![Lifecycle:
 maturing](https://img.shields.io/badge/lifecycle-maturing-blue.svg)](https://www.tidyverse.org/lifecycle/#maturing)

-Authentication and administration for Shiny apps.
-Polished provides a way to secure your Shiny application behind an authentication layer.
+Authentication and administration for Shiny apps.  `polished` provides a way to secure your Shiny application behind an authentication layer.
 It also provides a UI for controlling user access and monitoring user activitiy.

 Warning: there will be many breaking changes before this package matures to version 1.0.0

 ## Getting Started

-To add polished to your Shiny apps you will need to create a new folder for your polished configuration.
+To add `polished` to your Shiny apps you will need to create a new folder for your `polished` configuration.
 To keep things organized we recommend the following folder structure:

 - <project_name>/
    - polished-<project_name>/